| |

 lunch

-Except for scant details, my courteous young interpreter had limited knowledge of our location, destination, or itinerary.
-The adults were speaking among themselves, merrily enjoying a family-style vacation in the country.
+Except for scant details, my courteous young interpreter Elena had limited knowledge of our location, destination, or itinerary.
+The adult professors spoke among themselves, merrily enjoying a family-style vacation in the country.
 They barely looked out the bus windows.
 Twenty-four hours after leaving Beijing for Shanghai, I was somewhere in China without a map, internet connection, or place name.
 The verdant scenery that whizzed by was spectacular.
 Later I learned we had traveled through tea plantations — lush, green, clean, ordered rows of tea.
-How much I longed to stop and walk through those gorgeous fields.
+How I longed to stop the bus to walk through those gorgeous fields.

 lunch